JustMeGunter/Libft/README.md

 # LIBFT

 This is a library with basic system function in C.
 You can see [here](https://www.notion.so/Libft-081572adf06045c5ba5113aa61419d22) the list of functions with a brief description and its prototypes.
+Some new functions are being included.

 ## BUILD